Aaron98990/cdc-docs/postman.md

 --data-urlencode "query=select UID, identities.provider, identities.providerUID from accounts limit 10"
 ```

+# GIGYA API Tool

+GIGYA has their own API tool to make requests like from Curl or the terminal.
+Check it out and try to make a request from here: [Gigya API Tool](https://tools.gigya-cs.com/api/).

 # Creating a Full Account in CDC from Postman

 > Make sure you complete all the steps from the Authorization section & Postman Bundle right above before doing this.